JaiDoubleU/color-generator/README.md

 npm run build
 ```

-- To explore the HSLuv color space and its API at the [HSLuv GitHub repository](https://github.com/hsluv).
+- Explore the HSLuv color space and its API at the [HSLuv GitHub repository](https://github.com/hsluv).

 ## 📦 Dependencies